UCLA shuts down No. 23 Arizona in 65-52 win - WHIZ News

 UCLA got back to its winning ways with a strong all-around performance in one of college basketball’s most difficult road environments.

-Arizona has been led by freshmen Nnaji, Nico Mannon and Josh Green, but the freshman trio shot a combined 7 of 33 against the Bruins.
+Arizona has been led by freshmen Mannion, Zeke Nnaji and Josh Green, but the freshman trio shot a combined 7 of 33 against the Bruins.

 UP NEXT